-If you-employees believe you-they need a reasonable accommodation because of pregnancy, a disability, or for a religious reason, with regard to performing your-their job or accessing the benefits and privileges of employment, please they should speak with the assigned Human Resources representative.
-You Employees may be required to submit supporting documentation or a written request.
+If employees believe they need a reasonable accommodation because of pregnancy, a disability, or for a religious reason, with regard to performing their job or accessing the benefits and privileges of employment, they should speak with the assigned Human Resources representative.
+Employees may be required to submit supporting documentation or a written request.